DIBS-Payment-Services/Prestashop1.7_dibseasy/README.md

 Configuration

--Navigate to → Modules → Select your DIBS Easy Checkout module → Configure.
+-Navigate to → Modules → Select your Easy Checkout module → Configure.

 -Merchant ID - Add your merchant ID, found in your Easy portal.

--Live Secret key – Your live secret key received from DIBS.
+-Live Secret key – Your live secret key received from Nets.

--Live Checkout key – Your live checkout key received from DIBS.
+-Live Checkout key – Your live checkout key received from Nets.

--Test Secret key – your secret key for test purchases received from DIBS.
+-Test Secret key – your secret key for test purchases received from Nets.

--Test Checkout key – Your checkout key for test purchases received from DIBS.
+-Test Checkout key – Your checkout key for test purchases received from Nets.

 -Test mode – Tick the checkbox if you make purchases using the test credentials.